Festivals-App/festivals-documentation/deployment/vm-deployment/README.md

 ## Initialise an Ubuntuu VM with Proxmox or DigitalOcean

 I use Ubuntu Server 24.04 LTS as the operating system for the virtual machine due to its stability, long-term support, and broad compatibility.
-While other Linux distributions like Debian, CentOS, AlmaLinux, or Arch Linux can also be used.
+While other Linux distributions like Debian, CentOS, AlmaLinux, or Arch Linux may also be used.

 **It's important to note that the FestivalsApp backend and scripts have not been tested on distributions other than Ubuntu.**
 Using a different distribution may require adjustments or troubleshooting to ensure compatibility.